Search

 Some employers offer to match all or a portion of your retirement contribution up to a limit.
 Although employers can match catch-up contributions, it is unlikely that catch-up contributions will qualify for the employer match.
 For example, an employer may choose to match up to 6% of your total compensation.
 That means any contributions you make above 6% of your salary will not be matched by your employer.
 Because catch-up contributions must exceed the annual contribution limit, in most cases, catching up will put you over the employer match limit.
 To be sure of what your employer will match, it's best to review the details of your employer plan.

 What your employer puts into your account does not count toward your salary deferral limit.
 So if you're making a 401(k) catch-up contribution and have an employer match, you could accumulate more than the $7,500 catch-up limit, and that's allowed by the IRS.
-You'll be within IRS limits as long as your total contribution amount—including all retirement accounts and employer contributions—does not exceed $73,500 in 2023, $76,500 in 2024 or 100% of your salary, whichever is less.
+You'll be within IRS limits as long as your total contribution amount—including all retirement accounts and employer contributions—does not exceed $70,000 in 2025 or 100% of your salary, whichever is less.

 When does it make sense to make catch-up contributions?

 Catching up on retirement savings is helpful for anyone 50 or older looking to boost their retirement savings.
 Even so, it may not be worth it.
-After all, maxing out your retirement savings above the annual limit can be a big ask—especially amid rising inflation and uncertainty.
+After all, maxing out your retirement savings above the annual limit can be a big ask—especially amid high inflation.
 Yet, increased costs and uncertainty are good reasons to make sure you have what you need in retirement.

 If you're wondering whether catching up is a good idea, start by reviewing how you're tracking toward your retirement goals.
 A retirement calculator can be a very effective tool for seeing where you stand.